jbaggs62/ML_interview/README.md

 # About Me
 ML interview project
 Applicant : Jacob
-Current Role: Data Analyst @ State Farm and Graduate Student Goal Statement: Looking to leverage past experience in analytics to deliever machine learning model into production.
+Current Role: Data Analyst  and Graduate Student
+Goal Statement: Looking to leverage past experience in analytics to deliever machine learning model into production.